 Overall grade composition: Clinical Performance: 50%; Shelf Exam: 15%; OSCE: 15%; Observed Patient Encounter: 10%; EBM Presentation: 5% obtain a history and interpret those findings into meaningful clinical application.
 Alex gave clear and concise presentations which were very complete and detailed.
 Alex provided sound and thoughtful differential diagnoses for their patients.
 They consistently asked great questions and appreciated feedback, demonstrating that they were interested in learning beyond the scope of their particular patients.
 Alex demonstrated outstanding empathy at the bedside and established trusting relationships with their patients and other patients on the team.
 They were excellent at establishing rapport with patients who loved them.
 Alex was a very valuable team member and worked well with everyone.
 They learned quickly how systems worked in the hospital and they took initiative to research clinical questions.
 Alex was always professional in their interactions with the team and their patients.

 Alex's overall performance in the Medicine clerkship was Excellent.
-Alex showed a good ability to experience.
-No clerkship designators were provided; grading is pass/fail.
-Alex's overall performance in the Neurology Clerkship received a passing grade.
+Alex showed a good ability to

 Clerkship #2 -- Neurology (PASS):